By DebbieH 26 May 2020 9 min read

 Employers will be looking out for the necessary skills they need when searching through job applications, like adaptability, tenacity and being a team player.

-You should always try to provide your skillset in the form of a real life example of how you have displayed this at work.
+You should always try to provide your skill set in the form of a real-life example of how you have displayed it at work.
 It helps convince the recruiter you’re not just naming skills for the sake of it

 Past work experience that might not appear to be directly relevant to the job at hand might show another dimension, depth, ability, or skill that actually is relevant or applicable.”